msabbott/kasa-washing-machine-alert/README.md

-# kasa-washing-machine-alert
+# TP-Link Kasa Washing Machine Alert

 A basic alerting script for when the washing machine has finished, based on a TP-Link Kasa smart plug.

 ## Introduction

-This is a script for monitoring a Kasa energy monitor smart plug, detecting changes in power consumption, and waiting for a drop in consumption before sending a message to a Telegram chat.
+This is a script for monitoring a TP-Link Kasa energy monitor smart plug, detecting changes in power consumption, and waiting for a drop in consumption before sending a message to a Telegram chat.

 ### Purpose